weidagang/paka-js/README.md

 paka.js
 =======

 Paka.js is a higher-order function based parser combinator.
-It can be used to generate language parsers.
-But, unlike external parser generators such as ANTLR, there's no static code generation involved.
+It's designed for creating language parsers in JavaScript.
+Unlike external parser generators such as ANTLR, there's no static code generation involved.
 With paka.js, you can write language grammars with the higher-order function based DSL.
 For writing language parsers in JavaScript, it is much light-weighted than external parser generators.

 **Example**